-Informed consent is necessary for evidence collection including photo documentation.
+Separate informed consent is necessary for photo documentation and evidence collection.

-Informed consent is required for the sexual assault forensic examination as well as the collection and release of forensic evidence, including photographs.2 While dependent on an organization's policy, informed consent is recommended to be obtained in the form of written and verbal consent.2 To ensure patient-provided consent is informed, SANEs supply thorough information to the patient about the forensic examination and evidence collection procedures, including what the procedures entail, the potential side effects, and any confidentiality limitations.2 Additionally, the consent form should include what types of photographs will be taken, who will have access to them, and how they will be used, stored, and secured.2 SANEs may also hold the responsibility of explaining the potential impacts of declining a procedure as it relates to overall care, evidence collection, criminal investigations, and prosecution considerations if an advocate is not available.2 A National Protocol for Sexual Assault Medical Forensic Examinations - Adults/Adolescents Second Edition recommends that a written consent form is signed and dated by the patient and that reasons for declining a procedure are documented in the medical record or on the forensic report forms.2 The patient reserves the right to decline any or all portions of the forensic examination procedure.
-Furthermore, the patient reserves the right to withdraw their consent at any time, which immediately halts the forensic examination and the subsequent forensic testing of any evidentiary items that may have been collected.
+A SAMFE includes two separate consent processes.
+Separate patient-provided informed consent is required for (1) medical evaluation and treatment (which may include photographic documentation) and (2) evidence collection and release (which may include releasing evidence and information to SART members or other criminal justice system personnel).2 Although dependent on an organization's policy, informed consent is recommended to be obtained in the form of written and verbal consent.2 To ensure patient-provided consent is informed, SANEs supply thorough information to the patient about the SAMFE, including what the procedures entail, the potential side effects, and any confidentiality limitations.2 Additionally, SAMFE consent forms should include what types of photographs will be taken, who will have access to them, and how they will be used, stored, and secured.2 SANEs may also hold the responsibility of explaining the potential impacts of declining a procedure as it relates to overall care, evidence collection, criminal investigations, and prosecution considerations if an advocate is not available.2 A National Protocol for Sexual Assault Medical Forensic Examinations - Adults/Adolescents Second Edition recommends that written consent forms are signed and dated by the patient and that reasons for declining a procedure are documented in the medical record or on the forensic report forms.2 The patient reserves the right to decline any or all portions of the SAMFE.
+Furthermore, the patient reserves the right to withdraw their consent at any time, which immediately halts the SAMFE and the subsequent forensic testing of any evidentiary items that may have been collected (if applicable as dependent upon the consent provided by the patient).

-The Role of Forensic Photography in Sexual Assault Forensic Examinations
+The Role of Forensic Photography in SAMFEs

-Photographs depict what was observed by the SANE during the forensic examination and permanently document injuries that can change or fade as a result of healing.8 Although photo documentation is significant for patients who present observable injuries, it is equally important in instances where visible injuries may be absent or no abnormal findings are noted.9 Furthermore, photo documentation provides a mechanism that enables examination findings and injury evaluations to be peer reviewed by fellow colleagues, which is a critical component of SANE practice.10 The following types of photographs are helpful to obtain during the forensic examination because they provide a holistic view of any forensic evidence observed during the examination:
+Photographs depict what was observed by the SANE during a SAMFE and permanently document injuries that can change or fade as a result of healing.8 Although photo documentation is significant for patients who present observable injuries, it is equally important in instances where visible injuries may be absent or no abnormal findings are noted.9 Furthermore, photo documentation provides a mechanism that enables examination findings and injury evaluations to be peer reviewed by fellow colleagues, which is a critical component of SANE practice.10 The following types of photographs are helpful to obtain during a SAMFE because they provide a holistic view of any evidence observed during the examination:

-Identification photographs presenting information such as the patient's medical wristband or a prepared label/card indicating the date, time, case number, patient's name and date of birth, and other available health care-related and case-related information to signify the beginning and end of the patient's photography log.11

-- Full body photographs capture an overall view of the patient as they initially appear for the examination.12 These photographs are taken in four views (front, back, and left and right sides) and document the condition of patients' clothing and visible injuries in anatomical orientation.11 - Mid-range photographs capture a point of interest in relationship to a landmark on the body (e.g., a photograph of a bruise on the right cheek that includes a full profile of the face).
+- Identification photographs presenting information such as the patient's medical wristband or a prepared label/card indicating the date, time, case number, patient's name and date of birth, and other available health care-related and case-related information to signify the beginning and end of the patient's photography log.11 - Full body photographs capture an overall view of the patient as they initially appear for the SAMFE.12 These photographs are taken in four views (front, back, and left and right sides) and document the condition of patients' clothing and visible injuries in anatomical orientation.11 - Mid-range photographs capture a point of interest in relationship to a landmark on the body (e.g., a photograph of a bruise on the right cheek that includes a full profile of the face).
 SANEs progress by systematically examining and photographing each area of the body to ensure injuries are not overlooked.11 - Close-up photographs of each injury to capture fine details and higher resolutions.
 Close-up photographs include the following variations: an in situ photograph, a photograph with a ruler or scale, and a photograph that depicts the injury as close as possible without compromising resolution quality, if needed.11